danieltannn/ITP_24/RaspberryPiZeroWGitLab/process.md

 ```

 # Troubleshooting Process
-## Kernel Build Issue
+1. **Kernel Build Issue** - Kernel built successfully, however multiple issues were encountered in the process of building the kernel.
-Kernel built successfully, however multiple issues were encountered in the process of building the kernel
+    - See log files for more error explanation